ultraleap/Element/Language/ElementReferenceManual.md

 A `struct` instance is a value with a layout conforming to a specific `struct` declaration.

 `struct` instances are:
-* Indexable - provides access to fields and instance functions.
+* Indexable - provides access to struct members - members are fields and instance functions.
 * Serializable (sometimes) - when all fields are serializable, the instance is also serializable.

 #### Instance Functions
-Instance functions are functions defined within a `struct` declaration.
+Instance functions are functions defined within a `struct` declaration's scope where:
-* The first argument is either the `struct` declaration's type or `Any`.
+* The first argument is the `struct` declaration's type.
 * Instance functions are Indexable from `struct` instances.
-* Instance functions don't require the first parameter as it is implicitly the `struct` instance being Indexed.
+* Instance functions apply the first parameter as the `struct` instance being Indexed.
 ```
 # continuing from the example above...
 # add can be called as an instance function since it's first parameter is type Complex